The Birds (film): Plot

-At a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner who is looking to buy lovebirds for his sister Cathy's 11th birthday.
-Recognizing Melanie from her court appearance regarding a practical joke gone awry, Mitch pretends to mistake her for a shop employee.
-Mitch tests Melanie's knowledge of birds, which she fails.
-He discloses his prior knowledge of her and that his ruse was intended to make her appreciate being on the other end of a joke.
-Mitch leaves without buying anything.
-Finding him attractive, Melanie buys the lovebirds to make amends and drives to Bodega Bay after she learns Mitch has gone to his family's farm for the weekend.
-Melanie is directed to the local teacher at Bodega named Annie Hayworth, to learn Cathy's name.
-Annie previously dated Mitch but ended it due to Mitch's cold, overbearing mother, Lydia, who dislikes any woman in Mitch's life.
+In 1963, at a San Francisco pet store, socialite Melanie Daniels meets lawyer Mitch Brenner, who wants to buy lovebirds for his sister Cathy's 11th birthday.
+Mitch recognizes Melanie from her court appearance regarding a practical joke gone awry and pretends to mistake her for a shop employee.
+He tests Melanie's knowledge of birds, which she fails, then discloses his knowledge of her and leaves.

+Intrigued, Melanie buys the lovebirds and drives to Bodega Bay after learning that Mitch has gone to his family's farm there.
+She learns Cathy's name from Annie Hayworth, a teacher at Bodega.
+Annie is Mitch's ex-lover, but their relationship ended due to his overbearing mother, Lydia, who dislikes any woman in Mitch's life.

-Melanie rents a boat in town and crosses the bay to leave the lovebirds at the Brenner farm discreetly.
-Mitch spots Melanie during her retreat and drives into town to meet her at the dock.
-As Melanie approaches the wharf, a gull attacks her.
-Mitch tends to her head wound inside a diner.
-Lydia arrives, meets Melanie, and Mitch announces to Lydia that he is inviting Melanie to dinner.
-Melanie returns to Annie's house and asks to spend the night.
-At the farm, Lydia's hens are suddenly refusing to eat.
-Lydia expresses her disapproval of Melanie to Mitch due to her exaggerated reputation, as reported in gossip columns.
-Mitch calls Melanie and invites her to Cathy's birthday party being held the next day.
-Shortly after, there is a violent thud at Annie's front door.
-A dead gull is found at the threshold.
+Melanie rents a boat and crosses the bay to discreetly leave the lovebirds at the Brenner farm.
+Spotting her departing, Mitch drives to meet her at the dock.
+At the wharf, Melanie is attacked by a gull.
+Mitch tends to her wound and invites her to dinner.

+At the farm, Lydia's hens are refusing to eat.
+Lydia dislikes Melanie due to her exaggerated reputation, as reported in gossip columns.
+Mitch invites Melanie, who is staying with Annie, to Cathy's birthday party being held the next day.
+Later, a dead gull is found at Annie’s door.